compose-spec/compose-spec/spec.md

 ### stop_grace_period

-`stop_grace_period` specify how long to wait when attempting to stop a container if it doesn't handle SIGTERM (or whatever stop signal has been specified with [`stop_signal`](#stopsignal)), before sending SIGKILL.
+`stop_grace_period` specifies how long the Compose implementation MUST wait when attempting to stop a container if it doesn't handle SIGTERM (or whichever stop signal has been specified with [`stop_signal`](#stopsignal)), before sending SIGKILL.
 Specified as a [duration](#specifying-durations).